YihongSun/SfmLearner-Pytorch-DL/README.md

-# SfMLearner Pytorch version
+# CS.601.482 Deep Learning Final Project

+### Unsupervised Monocular Depth Estimation with Optical Flow Consistency and Proximal Ground Prior
+### Kavan Bansal,  Jessica Su,  Yihong Sun,  Ashley Tsang

+---

-This codebase implements the system described in the paper:
+This codebase is forked and extended from a [PyTorch implementation](https://github.com/ClementPinard/SfmLearner-Pytorch) of the system described in the paper:

 Unsupervised Learning of Depth and Ego-Motion from Video